glebbyv/CanCommunacatoin/README.md

 # GoKart CAN Library

 This library provides a simple interface for using a CAN bus with an Arduino board to communicate with a GoKart.
 It consists of two files: `GoKartCan.h` and `GoKartCan.cpp`.
+## Features

+- Initialize the MCP2515 CAN controller
+- Send CAN messages
+- Receive CAN messages
+- Support for standard and extended CAN IDs

 ## GoKartCan.h